AdBOOST/documentation/_posts/2017-01-30-feed-exports.md

 {% include image_tag.html url="/images/exports/ExportCategoryMapping.png" alt="Export Category Mapping" style="" %}

 When you are satisfied with your category mapping, save the content of dialog. **If you close the dialog without saving, values will be lost**.
-Otherwise, you will notice that default value of attribute in main form has changed and green <i class="glyphicon glyphicon-ok"></i> icon has appeared in category property row to indicate that mapping is active.
+Otherwise, you will notice that default value of attribute in main form has changed and green <i class="glyphicon glyphicon-ok text-green"></i> icon has appeared in category property row to indicate that mapping is active.

 {% include image_tag.html url="/images/exports/ExportCategoryMappingActive.png" alt="Export Category Mapping Active" style="" %}